 Walking tours of major attractions can be wonderfully informative, but may feel a bit mundane after awhile.
 If you feel the need to mix things up a bit, then have a look at the selection below for cool places to visit while in Estonia.
 Some of the tours listed cover landmarks that may be otherwise difficult if not impossible to reach without a guide.

 The guide will take you on a tour of the closed territory of Krenholm, as well as allow you to peek into the old factory and see the old spinnery, which will allow you to better understand the scale of the work.
 The tour is about 2.5 km long.
-Good to know: prior registration is not required.
 If there are people in the group who speak different languages, the guide will speak alternatively in Estonian, Russian, and English.
 NB!
-As we only accept cash, we ask that you bring the exact sum.
-You can use the same ticket to visit Narva Castle.Read more
+Tickets are not sold on site at the moment.
+Please purchase tickets in advance.Read more

-The hike, which has been recognised with the EHE (Genuine and Interesting Estonia) quality mark, starts at the Hiiumaa Military Museum.
+The hike starts at the Hiiumaa Military Museum.
 The tour allows us to look back at the times before, during, and after the last two wars.
 We will start with an overview of the exhibits at the Military Museum, which will introduce the course of war in Hiiu County.
 After that, we will go on a hike in the footsteps of the war and the army in the forests of Tahkuna peninsula and along the tracks of a forgotten track bed and military roads.
 We will explore the forest and find out how war, soldiers, and military installations have affected the nature of Tahkuna.
 Urmas Selirand, our guide, has organised military nature hikes since 1993.Read more

 The unique cultural landscape of Tartu and the picturesque Karlova timber buildings absolutely need to be discovered!
 Unique Tartu city tours take visitors to paths which they may not necessarily end up on during a regular stroll.
 We will walk by sites that have lots of street art, thoroughly examine the nature of local street art, and the reasons behind it.
 We will also study Karlova’s history and the origins of its artistic landscape.
 The tours are intended for adventurous visitors of Tartu who wish to discover Tartu from a different angle.
 The tour starts in the courtyard of Aparaaditehas and goes through Karlova.Read more